bxparks/AUnit/README.md

 ## Command Line Tools

 Each unit test is an independent `*.ino` program.
-You can run it using your Ardunio IDE.
+You can run it using your Arduino IDE.
 But there are 2 command line tools that can be used to run them.

 <a name="AUniter"></a>
 ### AUniter